-If you’re a non-techie owner of a WordPress site (self-hosted, not WordPress.com which automatically implements AMP), I’ll show you how to integrate it like a pro with a few simple plugins and settings.
+If you’re a non-techie owner of a WordPress site (self-hosted, not WordPress.com which automatically implements AMP), I’ll show you how to integrate it like a pro with a simple plugin.

 - First, log into your WordPress site’s backend.